-Digital Linguistics (DLx) is the science of the computational representation and manipulation of linguistic data.
-It concerns itself with how to represent linguistic data in a digital form, as well as the best ways for linguists to work with that data, using all the benefits of the modern Open Web Platform (OWP).
+Digital Linguistics (DLx) is the science of digital data management for linguistics, including the digital storage, representation, manipulation, and dissemination of linguistic data.
+It concerns itself with how to represent linguistic data in digital form, as well as best practices for working with that data, using all the benefits of the modern Open Web Platform (OWP).

 Define a standard data format for storing linguistic data in computer-readable form.
-This format should be platform-independent, and encode the linguistic concepts that linguists are already familiar with, while still maintaining flexibility.
+This format should be platform- and software-independent (i.e. not restricted to use with Windows or specific software like ELAN), and encode the linguistic concepts that linguists are already familiar with, while still maintaining flexibility and human readability.
 You can read more about this format here.

-Create a variety of tools, utilizing the DLx data format, that allow linguists to more easily enter, search, and manage their data.
+Create a variety of web-based tools that allow linguists to more easily enter, search, and manage their data.
 All of the DLx tools are open source, and contributions from the community are very welcome.
-Check out the DLx App to get started with your own data.
+Click here to get started using DLx tools with your own data.